 Low-Residency Master of Fine Arts in Studio Arts

-The MFASA program offers areas of emphasis in Integrated Practice, Studio Arts 2D Practice, and Studio Arts 3D Practice.
-Our two-year, low-residency curriculum is grounded in Indigenous cultures and reflects the history and challenges of our time.
-We provide world-class contemporary arts education and empower our students to give voice to the Indigenous experience through their art.
-By engaging in art history and deep discussions of art’s function in society, while also incorporating critiques by peers and Master Artist Mentors, the MFASA program allows students to develop their own artistic style and find their place in the art world.
+The Low-Residency MFA in Studio Arts (MFASA) is an interdisciplinary program centered on the production of Indigenous arts.
+The MFASA two-year, low-residency curriculum is grounded in Indigenous cultural perspectives and reflects the history and challenges of our time.
+The program provides world-class contemporary art education and empowers its students to give voice to the Indigenous experience through their art.
+By engaging Indigenous art history and discussions on contemporary art’s function, the MFASA program allows students to further develop their own artistic style and locate their place in the contemporary art world.
+The MFASA Master Artist Mentors are prominent Indigenous artists with a high level of professional achievement and artistic excellence in their fields.

 For more information, please contact mfasa@iaia.edu.